vmware-tanzu/velero/site/content/docs/v1.5/tilt.md

 ### tl;dr
 - Copy all sample files under `velero/tilt-resources/examples` into `velero/tilt-resources`.
+- Copy the `config/samples/velero_v1_backupstoragelocation.yaml` file into `velero/tilt-resources`.
-- Configure the `backupstoragelocations.yaml` file, and the `cloud` file for the storage credentials/secret.
+- Configure the `velero_v1_backupstoragelocation.yaml` file, and the `cloud` file for the storage credentials/secret.

 - Run `tilt-up`.